Josh Jung Player Props: Rangers vs. Cubs

-Josh Jung -- 0-for-4 in his most recent game -- will be in action for the Texas Rangers against the Chicago Cubs, with Justin Steele on the hill, on April 8 at 4:05 PM ET.
+After going 1-for-4 with an RBI in his most recent game, Josh Jung and the Texas Rangers face the Chicago Cubs (who will start Jameson Taillon) at 2:20 PM ET on Sunday.

-In his last game he had a hitless showing (0-for-4) against the Cubs.
+In his previous appearance, he went 1-for-4 with an RBI against the Cubs.

 Josh Jung Game Info & Props vs. the Cubs